 - In general, lines to equipment in process and utility plant areas will be run overhead of maintenance and operating passages.
 However, short runs of pump suction and similar lines may be run at grade level where they do not obstruct maintenance access.
 Where the crossing of general walkways is unavoidable, walkover platforms shall be provided.

-- Offsite pipe racks / sleepers shall normally be located adjacent to storage tank dykes and roads.
+- Offsite pipe racks/sleepers shall normally be located adjacent to storage tank dykes and roads.

 - Within dyked areas, lines shall be run by the most direct route, as limited by flexibility and tank settlement.
-Lines at grade serving tanks in a dyked area shall not pass through adjoining dyked area.
+Lines at grade serving tanks in a dyked area shall not pass through adjoining dyked areas.

 When located below grade, piping provided with protective heating and piping and services requiring inspection and servicing shall be in built-up trenches.

-Cooling, potable, fire service and similar water piping, shall generally be buried with the centerline of the pipe below the frost line, or be provided with means to prevent freezing.
+Cooling, potable, fire service, and similar water piping, shall generally be buried with the centerline of the pipe below the frost line, or be provided with means to prevent freezing.

 Buried piping shall be provided with a protective covering of at least 0.3 m.
-In cases where heavy loads traffic is expected, the minimum coverage may be 1.0 m with/without higher than the normal thickness of piping.
+In cases where heavy load traffic is expected, the minimum coverage may be 1.0 m with/without higher than the normal thickness of piping.

 - At all changes in direction piping requiring frequent (at least once a week) cleaning shall be provided with flanged fittings or with five diameters (minimum) bends.
-The run of pipe between flanged clean out points shall be limited to 12 m for cleaning from one end, and 24 m for cleaning from both ends.
+The run of pipe between flanged cleanout points shall be limited to 12 m for cleaning from one end, and 24 m for cleaning from both ends.

-- Piping from pressure-relieving devices such as safety valves which discharge to a closed system shall generally be arranged to drain to headers without pocketing of lines and accumulation of condensates at the safety valves.
+- Piping from pressure-relieving devices such as safety valves that discharge to a closed system shall generally be arranged to drain to headers without pocketing of lines and accumulation of condensates at the safety valves.

-- The flare headers outside process unit areas shall be elevated and selfdraining to the flare knockout drum.
+- The flare headers outside process unit areas shall be elevated and self-draining to the flare knockout drum.
 Flare auxiliaries, such as the ignitor station and steam injection control valve, shall be located near the drum.
 The line between the flare and the drum shall drain to the drum.

-- Where practicable piping shall be designed to accommodate expansion without using such devices, such as expansion bellows, cold springing etc. Line spacing may be based on anticipated line movements under normal operating conditions, if practicable.
+- Where practicable piping shall be designed to accommodate expansion without using such devices, such as expansion bellows, cold springing, etc. Line spacing may be based on anticipated line movements under normal operating conditions, if practicable.

 Rules regarding Height for Atmospheric Discharge

 - The top of stacks and continuously operating vents discharging hazardous vapors shall be at least 3 m above any platform or flat building roof, within a horizontal radius of 21 m from the stack or vent.
 This vertical clearance may be reduced by the same distance that a platform or building roof exceeds 21 m.
-However, the height shall be governed by State Pollution Control Board regulations and the hazop/hazard studies.
+However, the height shall be governed by State Pollution Control Board regulations and the HAZOP/hazard studies.

-- The top of the outlet piping from relief valves and intermittent vents discharging hazardous vapors to atmosphere shall be at least 3 m above any platform of flat building roof within a radius of 15 m.
+- The top of the outlet piping from relief valves and intermittent vents discharging hazardous vapors to the atmosphere shall be at least 3 m above any platform of a flat building roof within a radius of 15 m.
 This vertical clearance may be reduced by the same distance that a platform or roof exceeds is 15 m from the outlet piping.

 - The discharge of steam, air, or similar non-flammable vapors from relief valves and continuously operating vents, shall be located to prevent any hazard to personnel.

-- Minor vents, controlled by an operator, may discharge to atmosphere local to the equipment vented subject to restrictions as noted above.
+- Minor vents, controlled by an operator, may discharge to the atmosphere local to the equipment vented subject to restrictions as noted above.